 In 1876, the telephone was invented by Alexander Graham Bell.
 He had several family members that were deaf and worked with children that had hearing loss, and apparently had been trying to create a device that would transmit sounds to help these people.
 When he instead invented a device that could transmit sounds, he got it patented as a telephone.

 Shortly afterward, Thomas Edison developed an advanced carbon transmitter for the phone.
 It amplified the sounds that were transmitted through the telephone, and can be seen as the prototype for the hearing aid solutions we see today.

 It was only in the 19th century that digital hearing aids emerged.
 This was also the period when they were invented to be worn behind the ear (BTE).
 Now, technology has advanced so far that they are smaller and more powerful than ever.

 At HearingLIFE, we offer three more styles of hearing devices that you can opt for, in addition to BTE – a receiver in your ear (RITE, RIC), in the canal (IIC), or both in-ear and in-canal (ITE, ITC, CIC).
 Some of them, such as the IIC, are meant to be virtually invisible to the eye and are barely bigger than the tip of your finger.

-If you're interested in speaking to a professional hearing specialist about the latest in hearing aid solutions, click here to book a FREE* hearing consultation, or call us on 1800 340 631 for a friendly chat.
+If you're interested in speaking to a professional hearing specialist about the latest in hearing aid solutions, click here to book a no cost* hearing consultation, or call us on 1800 340 631 for a friendly chat.

 1The Washington University School of Medicine, Timeline of Hearing Devices and Early Deaf Education.
 Accessed May, 2016.